meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 Before running any GC estimation take into account the following limitation of this toolbox:

 1) EEG time-series are **highly colinear** and can generate singularities and numerical instabilities if model overfitting is not controlled propely.
 Measures, such as, Spectral Radius larger than one, or $A$. or $\Sigma$ prediction singularities are used by the toolbox to control matrix colinear ill-condition of each estimation.
 This information is shown during the estimation using **disp**.
+2) The number of channels included in the analysis is also a very important factor to avoid overfitting and numerical instabilities on $A$ or $\Sigma$ estimations.